 This course presents fundamentals of legal writing techniques including case and fact analysis, citation formats, and legal writing styles emphasizing the paralegal's role in legal writing.
-Prerequisite: TSI ELAR (Reading and Writing) requirement met

 Introduction to Paralegal Studies

 This course presents an overview of the paralegal profession including professional regulation, trends and issues, ethical obligations, and the paralegal's role in the delivery of legal services.